msardello/100_Days_of_Python/day06/README.md

 ## How to Run
 1. There is not a `main.py` file for today's project.
 2. Today's project was completed at [Reeborg's Maze Challenge](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json)
+3. Project Goal = Move Reeborg through a maze with a randomly generated starting point and facing direction.
-3. Both the code and project output are maintained on that site.
+4. Both the code and project output are maintained on that site.

 ## Output Example
 See Live Demo